Trump advisers cite need to stop 'permanent' economic toll

 Redfield will be “teleworking for the next two weeks” after it was determined he had a “low-risk exposure” to a person at the White House, the CDC said in a statement Saturday evening.
 The statement said he felt fine and has no symptoms.

+All three were scheduled to testify before a Senate panel during a Tuesday hearing focused on how to safely return people to work and school.
+Sen. Lamar Alexander of Tennessee, the panel's Republican chairman, announced Sunday that Fauci will be joining all of the administration's witnesses in testifying by videoconference “in an abundance of caution for our witnesses, senators, and the staff."

-Statements from the agencies they oversee took care not to identify the person they had contact with earlier last week.
-But Vice President Mike Pence’s press secretary tested positive for the coronavirus on Friday, making her the second person who works at the White House complex known to test positive for the virus in the past week.
+Statements from the agencies the officials oversee took care not to identify the person they had contact with earlier last week.
+Vice President Mike Pence’s press secretary, Katie Miller, tested positive for the coronavirus on Friday, making her the second person who works at the White House complex known to test positive for the virus in the past week.
 White House officials had confirmed Thursday that a member of the military serving as one of Trump’s valets had tested positive for COVID-19 a day earlier.

-White House adviser Kevin Hassett noted that the vice president's press secretary, Katie Miller, tested negative one day and positive the next.
+White House adviser Kevin Hassett noted that the vice president's press secretary tested negative one day and positive the next.
 He appeared on CBS's “Face the Nation."

 “And so this is a very, very scary virus.
 You know, that people are going to go back to work and they’re gonna be worried about things," Hassett said.
 “And it’s going to take awhile for things to get back to normal, absolutely."